History of The Weather Channel: "It's Amazing Out There" (November 2013–present)

-Upcoming shift away from long-form programming
+Shift away from long-form programming

 The late-summer of 2015 saw the start of extensive changes to The Weather Channel's schedule and operations.
-First on August 24, the channel premiered Weather Underground, a two-hour early-evening program hosted by Mike Bettes, which is co-branded with the sister website of the same name (which was purchased by The Weather Company in 2012), featuring an in-depth look at the mechanisms of weather.
+First on August 24, the channel premiered Weather Underground, a two-hour early-evening program hosted by Mike Bettes and Alex Wilson, which is co-branded with the sister website of the same name (which was purchased by The Weather Company in 2012), featuring an in-depth look at the mechanisms of weather.
 On September 1, Vivian Brown announced that she would be departing The Weather Channel after 29 years, having worked at the channel since 1986.
 Then on September 2, 2015, The Weather Channel announced that it would cancel Wake Up with Al after six years on October 2 (with Al Roker remaining with the channel to contribute to its breaking weather news coverage).

 On September 9, 2015, the channel announced a major phased overhaul of its programming schedule – which involves a gradual return to a forecast-based lineup – beginning with the announcement of a format revamp of AMHQ, with the program's host Sam Champion being moved to prime time on November 2 in an undefined role, while Stephanie Abrams would co-host AMHQ (as a result of the cancellation of Wake Up with Al, on which Abrams had been a co-host, The Weather Channel also announced that it would cease production from its New York City studio at Rockefeller Center due to the prohibitive rental costs).
 The network also announced plans to stop greenlighting original long-form programming, and expand live forecast programming on its schedule during 2016 once all remaining long-form programs already in development conclude their runs.
 In a memo sent out to network staff by Weather Company CEO David Kenny, it cited the refocusing towards weather-based programs was done on the basis that "our most passionate fans come to us for the weather and the science behind the weather, not our original shows."

 As part of the overhaul, The Weather Company would lay off around 50 of TWC's employees (or 3% of the channel's 1,400 staff members), including production, engineering and financial staff, while overall spending for the television channel would be reduced to focus more on the company's internet and mobile properties.
 The channel also announced that it would launch Local Now, a localized weather, traffic and news service similar in format to Weatherscan, that is intended for distribution to over-the-top streaming services operating similarly to traditional pay television providers (such as Sling TV).